oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

   6. In the dashboard UI

-  7. Chose **your** namespace in the namespace selector (upper left) tg-helidon in my case, but yours may differ
+  7. Chose **your** namespace in the namespace selector (upper left) tg in my case, but yours may differ

   8. Click on the **Secrets** choice in the **Config and Store** section of the left hand menu.